High Court of Tanzania

 September 1998

-Primary court - Jurisdiction - Jurisdiction of Primary courts over registered land in matters of Probate and Administration - Government Notice Number 320 of 1996.
-Probate and Administration - Jurisdiction of Primary courts - Whether Primary courts have jurisdiction where the estate consists of registered land - Government Notice Number 320 of 1996
+• — Jurisdiction of primary courts — Whether Primary courts have jurisdiction where the estate consists of registered land — Government Notice Number 320 of 1996

 4 September 1998